 If It Seems Too Good to Be True, Exercise Caution

-The New York State Department of Motor Vehicles (NYS DMV) tweeted on June 24, 2020, that they are temporarily allowing people who got a traffic ticket to fight their ticket by providing a statement rather than going to court.
-See it here:
+The New York State Department of Motor Vehicles (NYS DMV) tweeted on June 24, 2020, that they are allowing people who got a traffic ticket to fight it by providing a statement rather than going to court.

 This sounds nice, right?

 Wrong.
 Having your trial without leaving your home may seem like a great idea during these unprecedented times.
 But, the only good thing about this method is that it limits New Yorkers’ exposure to COVID-19 and intends to keep people safe, both of which have nothing to do with your traffic ticket.

 The only way to attempt to avoid being convicted for a NYC traffic ticket is to plead “not guilty” and win at trial.
 When you plead “not guilty,” you will receive a letter from the NYS DMV with your court date.
 That letter, as well as the tweet above, states that you do not have to appear in traffic court for your trial.
 Instead, you can send in your testimony and the Judge will consider your statement along with the police officer's live testimony.

 The following describes issues with sending in a Statement in Place of Personal Appearance:

 - The Judge will not be able to ask questions to clarify your statement because you aren't present.

 - You or your attorney will not be able to cross-examine the police officer who charged you in attempts to make their testimony look invalid and unconvincing.

 - It is easier to be convicted if you or your attorney are not present to protect your rights.